 Over the past few years, San Juanico has developed a high school of night classes at the middle school campus for students to continue studying.
 Both students and teachers work during the day and then spend the extra time at night to learn and enhance their education.
 With a space that is overcapacity and the class sizes growing each year, San Juanico is raising funds to build a separate high school facility and be able to pay teachers enough for them to teach during the day.

 Book Bags, Chalk, College-Ruled Paper, Colored Construction Paper, Colored Pencils, Compasses, Crayons, Dry-Erase Markers, Erasers, Glue Sticks, Handheld Pencil Sharpeners, Markers, Pencils, Pencil Cases/Bags, Pens, Protractors, Rulers, Solar Calculators, Solar Lantern Lights, and Wide-Ruled Paper

-(English and Spanish) Dictionaries and Encyclopedias
+(English and Spanish) Dictionaries and Age Appropriate Encyclopedias on CD